|

 Most big airports have all sorts of clothing, makeup, and perfume shops to choose from.

-I have bought some pretty unique stuff at airports so not a bad idea to stroll around and see what’s there ask questions and don’t hesitate to have small talks and conversations.
+I have bought some pretty unique stuff at airports, so it's not a bad idea to stroll around, see what’s there, ask questions, and don’t hesitate to have small talks and conversations.

 Don't be shy.
 Go there and practice, practice, practice.